-->

 42287 42287 is a vulnerability within the Kerberos Privilege Attribute Certificate (PAC) in ADDS.

-This exploit path takes advantage of being able to change the SamAccountName of a computer account to that of a Domain Controller.
+The exploit path takes advantage of being able to change the SamAccountName of a computer account to that of a Domain Controller.
 By default, authenticated users can add up to ten computers to a domain.

 When doing so, we change the name of the new host to match a Domain Controller’s SamAccountName.
 Once done, we must request Kerberos tickets causing the service to issue us tickets under the DC’s name instead of the new name.